 Tag, you’re it

-Several meters in the most recent generation sport a “tagging” feature.
+Several meters sport a “tagging” feature.
 This means there is either a button or a menu item that lets you tell the meter whether the reading it just took was a fasting (before eating) or postprandial (after eating) value.
 In some meters, this is a feature that can be turned on or off, while in other meters, the device forces you to tell it something.

 The goal of tagging is to help organize the data that your meter stores.
 It allows the meter’s software to report separately on fasting and postprandial values, and ensures that you don’t have to guess later on whether a reading took place before or after a meal.
 This distinction is important, because your before-meal and after-meal blood glucose targets are different.
 A meter that can help you recognize, for example, that your random numbers are good — but that your fasting numbers are above target — is a handy tool indeed.